Metairie Drug Crimes Attorney

 Manufacture of Controlled Substances

-If someone is accused of making a controlled substance or cultivating marijuana, they can be charged with manufacture of a controlled substance.
+If someone is accused of making a controlled substance or cultivating marijuana, they can be charged with the manufacture of a controlled substance.
 These charges are felonies, and the potential imprisonment is at hard labor and can be up to 30 years, depending on the substance and circumstances.
 For example, the penalty for manufacturing MDMA is 5-30 years at hard labor and a fine of up to $50,000, while the penalty for manufacturing cocaine is 10-30 years at hard labor and a fine of up to $500,000.

 What Are the Consequences of a Drug Conviction?